jorgensd/adios4dolfinx/README.md

 - Reading and writing meshtags associated to meshes `adios4dolfinx.read/write_meshtags`
 - Reading checkpoints for any element (serial and parallel, arbitrary number of functions and timesteps per file).
 Use `adios4dolfinx.read/write_function`.
 - Writing standalone function checkpoints relating to "original meshes", i.e. meshes read from `XDMFFile`.
 Use `adios4dolfinx.write_function_on_input_mesh` for this.
+- Store mesh partitioning and re-read the mesh with this information, avoiding calling SCOTCH, Kahip or Parmetis.

 > [!IMPORTANT]
 > For checkpoints written with `write_function` to be valid, you first have to store the mesh with `write_mesh` to the checkpoint file.